MicrochipTech/Wireless-Sensor-Network/README.md

 ## Block diagram
 ![](https://i.imgur.com/umL6xFz.png)

-The digram above summarize the system.
-End nodes are in sleep mode until a given time where it wakes up, send the data to the gateway and then goes back to sleep.
+The diagram above summarize the system.
+End nodes are in sleep mode until a given time where it wakes up, sends the data to the gateway and then goes back to sleep.

 LoRa and MiWi need a dedicated gateway to bridge from LoRa/MiWi to Wi-Fi before sending the data to the cloud.
 Wi-Fi has an advantage that it doesn't need a dedicated Gateway if there is Wi-Fi coverage already which is the case for our Hotel location.